-- Open in June or July: A large 2nd-floor corner room, this one facing southwest.
+- Open in August: A large 2nd-floor corner room, this one facing southwest.
 The room is a large doublet (has a smaller room accessible only from the larger room).
 The outer room is L-shaped and measures about 13.5′ x 18′, part of which is cut into by the smaller room, which measures about 8.5’x6′.
 The occupancy cost is $925/mo for 1 occupant, and $75 additional per month per additional occupant older than 2 years old.

 All utilities including internet are included in the room cost.
 There is also a community fund ($120/mo for adults and $50/mo for children) that covers a lot of vegan food and cleaning supplies.